Subject: Policy on Workplace Harassment

 4.1 Informal Resolution – Direct Approach

-Where he or she is comfortable in doing so, either alone or with the support of another employee, an employee who believes he or she has been harassed in violation of this policy is encouraged to communicate directly with the other employee or employees, firmly and respectfully letting them know that their behavior has caused offence, is unwelcome and should not be repeated.
+Where they are comfortable in doing so, either alone or with the support of another employee, an employee who believes they have been harassed in violation of this policy is encouraged to communicate directly with the other employee or employees, firmly and respectfully letting them know that their behavior has caused offence, is unwelcome and should not be repeated.

 4.2 Informal Resolution – Mediation

-Where he or she is not comfortable in making a direct approach, or if a direct approach does not produce a satisfactory result, an employee may seek a resolution through mediation, without filing a formal written complaint, as follows:
+Where they are not comfortable in making a direct approach, or if a direct approach does not produce a satisfactory result, an employee may seek a resolution through mediation, without filing a formal written complaint, as follows:

 a.
 After having informed the Dean or Director as required under Section 3.2.2, the employee shall meet with the Human Resources Consultant within four (4) weeks from the time of the most recent incident of alleged workplace harassment to request mediation.
 The Human Resources Consultant shall obtain details of the alleged workplace harassment, including dates, times, places and names of the person(s) involved.